Information-Theoretic Performance Limitations of Feedback Control: Underlying Entropic Laws and Generic $\mathcal{L}_{p}$ Bounds: Preliminaries

 \section{Preliminaries}

 In this paper, we consider real-valued continuous random variables and vectors, as well as discrete-time stochastic processes they compose.
 All the random variables, random vectors, and stochastic processes are assumed to be zero-mean, for simplicity and without loss of generality.
 We represent random variables and vectors using boldface letters.
 Given a stochastic process $\left\{ \mathbf{x}_{k}\right\}$, we denote the sequence $\mathbf{x}_0,\ldots,\mathbf{x}_{k}$ by the random vector $\mathbf{x}_{0,\ldots,k}=\left[\mathbf{x}_0^T~\cdots~\mathbf{x}_{k}^T\right]^T$ for simplicity.
 The logarithm is defined with base $2$.
 All functions are assumed to be measurable.
 A stochastic process $\left\{ \mathbf{x}_{k}\right\}$ is said to be asymptotically stationary if it is stationary as $k \to \infty$, and herein stationarity means strict stationarity unless otherwise specified \cite{Pap:02}.
 In addition, a process being asymptotically stationary implies that it is asymptotically mean stationary \cite{gray2011entropy}.
+Note in particular that, for simplicity and with abuse of notations, we utilize $\mathbf{x} \in \mathbb{R}$ and $\mathbf{x} \in \mathbb{R}^m$ to indicate that $\mathbf{x}$ is a real-valued random variable and that $\mathbf{x}$ is a real-valued $m$-dimensional random vector, respectively.

+Entropy and mutual information are the most basic notions in information theory \cite{Cov:06}, which we introduce below.